 To SEE my Day Trip from Beirut to Byblos using Uber, have a watch of my YouTube video here!

-Although there are plenty of taxi’s in Beirut, and I mean plenty, you get beeped by a taxi every minute walking around the City.
-I had read online that it’s best to get an Uber, that way you know the price in advance, know the car is going to be of good quality and there’s no worry of being ripped off or taken the ‘long way’ as the price is already set.
+Although there are plenty of taxi’s in Beirut, and I mean plenty, you get beeped by a taxi every minute walking around the City, I had read online that it’s best to get an Uber to Byblos because of a few reasons- you know the price in advance, you know the car is going to be of good quality and there’s no worry of being ripped off or taken the ‘long way’ by a regular taxi as the price is already set.

 I didn’t get a sim card for Lebanon (although in hindsight I should have, I managed without but it would have been easier with one) so I requested an Uber from Beirut to Byblos using the WiFi in The Grand Meshmosh Hotel, easily the best hotel in Beirut which is where I spent my 6 nights in Beirut and in Lebanon.